TUC Women’s Conference 2026

 The NUJ launched a Journalists’ Safety Tracker in 2024 and the responses reveal a concerning pattern of violent, graphic abuse directed at women journalists with some women reporting “daily rape and death threats” as well as public photos being doctored in a sexually explicit manner and then widely shared online.

-Natasha Hirst, TUC Women's Conference 2026
+Natasha Hirst speaking at the TUC Women's Conference 2026.

 Hirst said: